Analysis | Why China’s Mystery Illness Is Reviving Fears of SARS

 Chinese authorities identified a novel coronavirus in one of the pneumonia patients in Wuhan after conducting gene sequencing.
 The WHO has labeled the new virus 2019-nCoV.
 A report done for the International Journal of Infectious Diseases found it is at least 70% similar in its genetic makeup to the SARS virus, but “appears clinically milder” in terms of severity, fatality rate and transmissibility.

 Genomic data was made publicly available in mid-January, enabling scientists anywhere to study its genetic fingerprint for clues about where and how it might have emerged.
-Investigators in Wuhan have focused on the wholesale market, where most people infected early in the outbreak either worked or shopped frequently.
+Investigators in Wuhan have focused on the seafood market, where most people infected early in the outbreak either worked or shopped frequently.
 It has been closed since Jan.
-1, though cases continued to appear, including in people who hadn’t gone to the fish market.
+1, though cases continued to appear, including in people who hadn’t gone there.
 That raised the possibility that the pathogen is lurking more widely in the city.

 7. What are authorities doing?

-Chinese President Xi Jinping ordered resolute efforts to curb its spread ahead of the Lunar New Year holiday, when many people travel.
+Chinese President Xi Jinping ordered resolute efforts to curb its spread ahead of the Lunar New Year holiday, which falls on Jan.
+24 this year.
+Many people travel for the celebrations.
+Authorities in Wuhan suspended outbound flights and rail service.
 Airports have begun screening some passengers for symptoms, including in the U.S. China’s health commission decided to include the coronavirus in the Class B infectious diseases category, which includes SARS, while taking preventive steps typically used for the most-serious ailments, such as cholera and plague.
 Patients have been isolated to prevent any spread.
 Health officials are also looking for, screening and monitoring people the patients had contact with, and searching for current and past cases that may have been treated in medical institutions throughout the city.
 Environmental samples from the closed market have been taken for analysis.

 9. What’s a coronavirus?